This Is What “Never Settle for Mediocrity” Gets Wrong

 - Settle into routines that no longer challenge or fulfill them

-In that sense, “never settle” can absolutely function as a wake-up call.
+In that sense, “never settle” can absolutely serve as a wake-up call.

 It encourages people to: